nemogoc/100-days-of-code/r2-log.md

 ### R2D52 - 4/30
 Did the rest of the array method section.
 I was really unhappy with my reduce exercises, but I only did one small thing differently than the solution video.
 I still think there's a better way, but that really helped my confidence.
 The next 3 sections will be review.
 I think the next 2 are exact copies of sections from TWDBC, and the 3rd is a quick run through express and node, so they should go quick.
 I'm not going to skip them though, just in case there's something new, but I imagine I'll be running them at 2x.

+### R2D53 - 5/1
+Glad I didn't skip through these sections.
+The videos themselves are mostly the same, but the exercises are really tough.
+Working on those today.